michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 # Introduction

+## Overview

 As an urban policy analyst and planner, I have to do a lot of analysis of spatial data.
 But there are few introductions to the types of user cases which are common in this area.
-This brief walkthrough and the accompanying code should guide readers through some of this territory, with the help of using [simple features](https://r-spatial.github.io/sf/) spatial data format.
-I will leave most GIScience and spatial analysis for future introductions.
+This brief walkthrough and the accompanying code should guide readers through some of this territory.
+Check out the [repo] which has the code for this.
 My primary aim is clarity in these introductions, and at the same time demonstrating the workflows most optimal for data analysis.
-Eventually, this work will migrate to a website and be featured in post form, but for now it is here.

-In this introduction I'll cover:
+In this introduction I'll cover mostly data wrangling and initial exploration of some spatial datasets, and how to bring them into relationship with well-established datasets which may already be around, like US Census data.
+This is a common task for which we use GIS: we have a set of events which are geolocated, and we want to look at these events in relationship to their context.
+But not only do certain packages in R--particularly [simple features](https://r-spatial.github.io/sf/) spatial data--make all that work faster and easier, they also bring handling spatial data work within the flows of familiar data analysis tasks.

+I will cover, then, several aspects of relating spatial data to their context:

-- Importing spatial data into R
+- Importing spatial data
 - Performing a spatial join
 - Visualizing spatial data
-- Other spatial operations (a dissolve) and joining to US Census tracts
+- Other operations (a dissolve) and joining to US Census tracts
 - Looking for trends with US Census data

-More advanced operations may be added in the future.
+Again, these are basic operations; in future posts I'll explore spatial analysis proper, and deriving actual conclusions from the data.
+Be sure to go to the project [repository](https://github.com/michaeljoseph04/gis_intro) to find the code.

 ## Data to be used

 The data I will be using is available from the [City of Seattle](https://data.seattle.gov/), which has made great strides in [Open Data practices](http://www.seattle.gov/tech/initiatives/open-data).
 To begin, I will use:

 - [Vehicle collisions data](https://data.seattle.gov/Transportation/Collisions/vac5-r8kk), which is available as [.csv file](http://data-seattlecitygis.opendata.arcgis.com/datasets/5b5c745e0f1f48e7a53acec63a0022ab_0.csv).
 - [City Clerk data on the neighborhoods of Seattle](https://data.seattle.gov/dataset/City-Clerk-Neighborhoods/926y-cwh9), specifically the [shapefile](http://data-seattlecitygis.opendata.arcgis.com/datasets/b76cdd45f7b54f2a96c5e97f2dda3408_2.zip) of the neighborhood boundaries with their identities.

+# Project

 Each of these files is available in the "data" folder above.
 Our workflow will involve: